Safest Teeth Whiteners

 Most minor tongue injuries heal on their own.
 But you may need stitches or surgery in severe cases.
 You may also need to have rough teeth smoothed out, dentures re-made or repaired, or tooth cavities filled to prevent further injuries.

 Mouth cancer can cause sores, reddish patches, and abnormal growths in the mouth and on the tongue.
-There is no specific known cause of tongue cancer or oral cancer, but tobacco use, heavy alcohol consumption, and HPV all increase the risk of developing it.
+There is no specific known cause of tongue or oral cancer, but tobacco use, heavy alcohol consumption, and HPV increase the risk of developing it.

 People with mouth cancer may also experience: